Faculty & Staff Directory

 After a 28-year career as an educator, alumnus Nick finally returned to St. Mark’s in March of 2011.
 A writer and photographer, he currently oversees the news content of the School website, serves as Editor of the twice-yearly St. Mark’s Magazine, and takes on special projects regarding St. Mark’s history and its alumni.
 In his spare time, he is host of THE FOLK REVIVAL on WICN (Worcester Public Radio).
 While at St. Mark’s, Nick was President of the Choir, Glee Club, and Dramatics Club, and was Manager of Varsity football, wrestling, and baseball.
 At Prize Day, he received the Badger Dramatics Prize and the Brantwood Prize.
 He went on to earn both his B.A. and M.A. in history from Trinity College (CT).
 He worked for 14 summers at Brantwood Camp, including several years as Assistant Director and Director.
 He is the author of seven books, including Fences of Stone (a history of Southborough, Massachusetts); a two volume history of Brantwood Camp (Brantwood and To Honor the Trust), “NUMBER #1” (a folk music history), and his most recent work, The Echo of Their Voices: 150 Years of St. Mark’s School.

-Dave Palmer comes to the St. Mark’s School community with many years of experience as a Teacher (Physics, Biology, & Chemistry) at Lawrence High School and Acton-Boxborough Regional High Schools, as well as professional experience as an Engineer.
+Dave Palmer came to the St. Mark’s School community in 2018 with many years of experience as a Teacher (Physics, Biology, & Chemistry) at Lawrence High School and Acton-Boxborough Regional High Schools, as well as professional experience as an Engineer.
 He’ll join our Science Department to teach Physics and looks forward to getting involved in extracurriculars including robotics and coaching.
 Dave has two adult daughters (Kendra and Lexi), enjoys playing soccer, hockey, and tennis, and lives in Groton with his dog (Nico) and cat (Boo).

 Ms. Pavletic joined St. Mark's School in 2001 as a weekend staff nurse and was appointed to faculty as nurse manager in 2008.
 A graduate of Boston University School of Nursing, she then earned a masters in counseling from Louisiana State University, Baton Rouge as well a masters in parent-child health nursing from Louisiana State University Medical Center, New Orleans.
 She has been a high school nurse since 1998, previously working at Natick and Hopkinton High Schools.